pytest-dev/pytest/doc/en/deprecations.rst

         session.close()

-You can consult `funcarg comparision section in the docs <https://docs.pytest.org/en/latest/funcarg_compare.html>`_ for more information.
+You can consult `funcarg comparison section in the docs <https://docs.pytest.org/en/latest/funcarg_compare.html>`_ for more information.

 This has been documented as deprecated for years, but only now we are actually emitting deprecation warnings.